dustinlacewell/jrpc/README.md

     application = service.Application("mathservice")

-To create our service we need a factory for creating instances of our `MathProtocol` when clients connect.

-    factory = JRPCServerFactory('localhost', port=9000)
-    factory.protocol = MathProtocol

-We can then create the service and add it to our application.
+We then create a service to serve our `MathProtocol` on the specified port.
+We then set the parent service to our application instance:

-    from twisted.application import internet
+   from jrpc import JRPCServerService

-    mathService = internet.TCPServer(9000, factory)
+   mathService = JRPCServerService(MathProtocol, 'localhost', 9000)
    mathService.setServiceParent(application)

 At this point we can start our little JRPC WebSocket server with the `twistd` utility.